CORE-GATECH-GROUP/serpent-tools/docs/develop/documentation.rst

 Images
 ------

-Executing |jconvert| will create a directory containing the images contained in the notebook.
+Executing ``nbconvert`` will create a directory containing the images contained in the notebook.
 When moving the |rst| version of the notebook into the ``docs/examples`` folder, make sure that all links to images are correct.